 - Reducing the appearance of scars, fine lines and wrinkles on the skin

 - Better absorption of nutrients

 - Adjusting skin oil

 Few people are safe from hair loss.
 High concentrations of blood or nutrients do not reach the hair follicles, causing it to weaken, resulting in hair loss.
 Cupping can expand the amount of clean blood in your bloodstream to miraculously prevent hair loss.

-Cupping may cause pain, swelling, burns, dizziness, lightheadedness, fainting, sweating, skin pigmentation, or nausea.
-Cupping also causes round purple marks or circular bruises on the skin.
+Hijama may cause pain, swelling, burns, dizziness, lightheadedness, fainting, sweating, skin pigmentation, or nausea.
+Hijama also causes round purple marks or circular bruises on the skin.
 These symptoms may subside after a few days but can last for two to three weeks.
-It is known that there are scars and burns after cupping.
+It is known that there are scars and burns after hijama.